gke/OpenPilot-RTH/wiki/OpenPilotSetup.md

 OpenPilot Configuration for RTH
 ===============================

+The RTH function is intended to provide a reasonable effort to bring relatively sedate aircraft such as Radians, EasyStars, Bixlers and flying wings such as the Phantom towards the launch point or home.

 It is assumed that you have tuned your PID parameters using accepted techniques described elsewhere.
-Be aware that the fixed wing PID coefficients are generaly of a significantly lower value than that for multicopters.
+Be aware that the fixed wing PID coefficients are generally of a significantly lower value than that for multicopters.

 The RTH home function is intended to be used for model aircraft with:
   * Ailerons
   * Elevons
   * Rudder and elevator only

-and that are of a sedate nature typically aircraft such as Radians, EasyStars, Bixlers and wings such as the Phantom.

 It may also be used for multicopters but that has not been tested extensively.